Science Communication (M.S.Com. or G.Dip.)

 Completion time: September to June, including work placement

 Each class incorporates practical components that allow students to apply the theory and best practices that they've learned in class to real world projects.
 Students hone their skills by visualizing real data sets, developing actionable communication plans, and documenting research as it evolves at Laurentian University, Science North, and our community research partners.
 Our projects are often collaborative in nature, with students working in multidisciplinary teams to develop multimedia assets that are built on a foundation of best communication principles.
-Our products are often shared with targeted audiences online, in workshops, and through science centre exhibits and events, with students evaluating the efficacy of the outreach and writing reflections on their experiences.
+Our products are often shared with public audiences online, in workshops, and through science centre exhibits and events, with students evaluating the efficacy of the outreach and writing reflections on their experiences.

 Follow us on social media to learn more about the student experience: